home-assistant/home-assistant.io/source/_integrations/knocki.markdown

 The **Knocki** {% term integration %} can receive events for the triggers set up from your [Knocki devices](https://knocki.com/).

 ## Prerequisites

-In order to use the Knocki integration you need to have a Knocki account.
+To use the Knocki integration, you need a Knocki account.

 Once you set a trigger in the app, it will show up in Home Assistant to use.